CSX Transportation, Inc.

 What public court records show

-Public federal court records list CSX Transportation, Inc. as an employer in 96 employment matters between 2000 and 2025.
+Public federal court records list CSX Transportation, Inc. as an employer in 89 distinct federal employment cases between 2000 and 2025.

-Of the 34 matters with a recorded outcome, the most common were: 20 ended in a ruling for the employer, 5 ended in a ruling for the worker, 3 were sent back to a lower court, and 3 had a mixed result.
+Of the 35 trusted published opinions analyzed, the most common outcomes were: 17 ended in a ruling for the employer, 6 had a mixed result, 5 ended in a ruling for the worker, and 3 were sent back to a lower court.

-The most common claims on record were Breach Of Contract, Wrongful Termination, and Discrimination.
+The most common claims on record were Breach Of Contract, Wrongful Termination, and Retaliation.

-Cases were filed across 12 states, most often in KY.
+Cases were filed across 9 states, most often in MD.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.